-Hill Ventures organizes a sightseeing tour to the popular attractions, to its esteemed guests on request, which is broken down into two types namely Dharamshala sightseeing Tour and McleodGanj sightseeing tour as part of our outdoor activities to visit the places to see in Dharamshala.
-A Transport / private car with professional chauffeur shall be arranged for the tour, depending on the number of persons for the tour.
+Hill Ventures organizes a sightseeing tour to the Dharamshala Tourist Places for its esteemed guests on request.
+The tour is of two types, the Dharamshala sightseeing Tour and the McleodGanj sightseeing.
+A Transport / private car with a professional chauffeur shall be arranged for the time, depending on the number of persons.

 Dharamshala is a city in the Indian state of Himachal Pradesh.
 Surrounded by cedar forests on the edge of the Himalayas, this hillside city is home to the Dalai Lama and the Tibetan government-in-exile.
-The spectacular beauty spellbound tourists who always rush here for a serene vacation exploring the exquisiteness of nature in the surrounding landscapes and experience the wilderness around the deep forest zones mainly covered with high dense cedars.
-Weather is Dharamshala is quite unpredictable sometimes, please check Dharamshala weather before your plan and if it is cloudy have an umbrella and a jacket as backup.
+The spectacular beauty of the mountains spellbound tourists who always rush here for a serene vacation.
+It is nice to explore the exquisiteness of nature in the surrounding landscapes.
+The experience of the wilderness around the deep forest zones mainly covered with highly dense cedars is surreal.
+The weather in Dharamshala is quite unpredictable sometimes.
+Please check Dharamshala weather before your plan, and if it is cloudy, have an umbrella and a jacket as a backup.

-Join our Local Sightseeing in Dharamshala Tour to know more about Popular attractions in Dharamshala at affordable prices.
+Join our Local Sightseeing in Dharamshala Tour to learn more about Popular attractions in Dharamshala at affordable prices.
 Book your tour now.

-Scroll down to see all places to see Dharamshala
+Scroll down to see all places to visit in Dharamshala

 Dharamshala may sound like a strange thing to add to one’s itinerary, but the magnificent natural backdrop and the cool winds constantly drifting across the grounds is what makes a trip to HPCA Stadium (as it is also known as Dharamshala Stadium) worth it.
 With its natural beauty and one of the Highest Cricket ground in the world its the best place to see in Dharamshala.
 Indigo skies, an eternal stream of the fresh mountain breeze, and the vast expanse of lush green field offer a sensory experience like no other.
 With a view comparable to the Adelaide Oval or Newlands, this stadium competes with the best in terms of its magnificence.
 (1.0 km from Dharamshala)